-implementing js style abort cancellation in python
+implementing js style abort cancellation in python - ai-query

 js has AbortController and AbortSignal.